-For the Maritime Experiential Museum of Singapore, Relicase thoughtfully designs of wall/standing display cases, which gave exhibition wonderful effect.
+For Singapore Maritime Experiential Museum, Relicase thoughtfully designed wall-mounted and Free standing display cases, which gave exhibition wonderful effect.

 This state-of-the-art museum offers challenges that belie the multi-sensorial, interactive and innovative platform that is Singapore's first Maritime Experiential Museum on Sentosa Island.